rollkit/docs/docs/specs.md

 would be more similar to using Tendermint). `Start` and `Stop` are only called together with spinning up or shutting down the node respectively.

-### Cosmos-SDK RollKit Module
+### Cosmos-SDK Rollkit Module

 #### Sparse Merkle Trees

 The state of the Rollmint chain will be stored in a Sparse Merkle Tree.
 They can be used to generate fraud proofs in very compact and easy to verify form.

-Celestia Labs and the RollKit team actively participated in developing a `proSeparation` of storage and commitment (by the SMT) allows the optimization of different components according to their usage and access patterns.
+Celestia Labs and the Rollkit team actively participated in developing a `proSeparation` of storage and commitment (by the SMT) allows the optimization of different components according to their usage and access patterns.